Caio-Dantas/kworkflow/documentation/man/features/kw-codestyle.rst

 \--verbose:
   Display commands executed under the hood.

+\--start-line:
+  Define the line where **checkpatch** will start searching for code-style issues in a file.
+If no **--start-line** is defined, defaults to the first line of the file being checked.

+\--end-line:
+  Define the line where **checkpatch** will stop searching for code-style issues in a file.
+If no **--end-line** is defined, defaults to the last line of the file being checked.

 EXAMPLES
 ========
 For these examples, we assume that the relevant fields in your configuration